Best E-bike Cycling Tour in Taipei - Includes Local Food & Drinks

 Meeting point

-Please arrive 20 mins early.
+Shop's name: The Gathering Cafe.
+Shop's name in Chinese: 齊客咖啡, Address in Chinese: 台北市松山區健康路8巷5號1樓 Please arrive 15 mins early.
 This will give us time to get set up your bike and go over some brief safety instructions.
-The meeting point is at the Bike & Coffee shop.
 Just head inside — our guide will be there to welcome you!

 End point